dagadbm/vidiq-challenge/README.md

 Again in a production grade I would probably use styled components (which i have used in the past).

 ## Initial Approach
 For this challenge I decided to start working bottom up.

 Firstly designing the store, then the components and in the middle create/remove the necessary refactorings/abstractions that pop up to me while I am coding.

-Afterwards I decided to try and fetch the photos and show the on screen first. (with favorites) After that creating the infinite scroll logic.
-Followed by the toggle favorite list.
+Afterwards I decided to try and fetch the photos and show them on screen first (with favorites).

+After that creating the infinite scroll logic followed by the toggle favorite list.

 Afterwards I would add tests (to be honest I never did TDD and I find it very hard to do on front-end but here is hoping it is possible).

 ## Architecture
 After all is said and done this is the final architecture result.

 I will briefly explain what each component does, how it could be improved, why I decided for it and humps I found along the way.

 ### Components
 For this section I highly recommend you have another tab opened with the component in question for easier reading.

 I have 3 components: **Favorite**, **Photo** and **PhotoGallery**.
 The App component just renders the PhotoGallery.

 The **Favorite** component is basically just an svg of a heart which you can toggle via props.
 I decided to do it this way just to not have to handle with the whole webpack-svg loader drama.
 Seems that vite had an svg loader but this is all very new.